 The goal of populating West Texas with physicians is currently being achieved with 20% of the region's doctors having been trained at the Texas Tech University Health Sciences Center.
-TTUHSC has expanded even further: the Paul L. Foster School of Medicine in El Paso is now the first four-year medical school on the Texas-Mexico border.
+TTUHSC is currently expanding even further, with the October 2003 legislation that approved a four-year medical school in El Paso.
 The goal of the School of Medicine, however, has yet to be reached.
 The region is still severely underserved in certain sections of the service area despite the presence of the HSC health care institutions scattered throughout the region.
 This is why special attention is paid to applicants who are from the West Texas.

 Lubbock offers clinical experiences at University Medical Center, Covenant Medical Center, Veterans Administration Outpatient Clinic, Garrison Geriatric Care Center, and the Montford Psychiatric Prison Hospital.
 In January 2004, the Texas Tech University Health Sciences Center Academic Classroom Building was opened in Lubbock.
 The facility includes two large state-of-the-art auditoriums, along with a new histology laboratory that is also designed for computer-based curriculum.
 In 2007, a new 150,000 square foot medical pavilion was opened housing the ambulatory clinics for six specialties with plans for continued expansion and development.
-In 2010 the F. Marie Hall SimLife Center was opened and is a simulation center with more than 24,000 square feet of space which allows students from all disciplines to acquire a variety of skills through multi-modality instruction.